NicolasBizzozzero/fforest/README.md

 ## Usage

 ## Requirements
-* This software **doesn't work with Windows OSes**, this is due to the fact that Salammbo, the binary used to create Fuzzy-Trees only works with Linux distributions.
+* This software **doesn't work with Windows OSes**, this is due to the fact that Salammbô, the binary used to create Fuzzy-Trees only works with GNU/Linux distributions.
 * This software can be run with **Python 3.5** and above.
-I do not have tested it with other Python 3 versions, but due to type hints, I suppose that it can't works with Python 2.
+It hasn't been tested with other Python 3 versions, but due to type hints, it should works with Python 3.4.

 ## Dependencies
 * docopt >= 0.6.2